mmEissen/mmEissen.github.io/_source/about/resume.rst

     :header-rows: 0
     :widths: 2 9

-    * + Nov 2017 ongoing
+    * + Nov 2017 to Present
       + **Software Engineer**, `Smarkets <https://smarketshq.com/>`_, London

-        - Implemented, improved, and maintained Python microservices for the integration of sports data from third party sources
         - Self managed work in startup culture
+        - Implemented, improved, and maintained Python microservices for the integration of sports data with third party sources
+        - Worked with my team to foster a open and positive working environment
         - Helped redesign the interview process for new candidates
         - Helped with the on-boarding process for new employees